 There’s no getting around it: career setbacks are hard.
 Whether you were demoted, missed a promotion, or got laid off, it can be a disappointing (or devastating) experience.
 However, as difficult as it is to start over, a career setback can also be a door that leads to something better.
-By starting your own business, for instance, you can take control of your destiny, do something you love every day, work from home, and/or enjoy many of the other benefits that come with it.
+For instance, by starting your own business, you can take control of your destiny, do something you love every day, work from home, and/or enjoy many of the other benefits that come with it.

 With that said, getting a business off the ground and realizing long-term success is a lot of work.
 But if you plan and strategize well from the beginning, it doesn’t have to be overwhelming.
 Consider these tips if you’re thinking about starting a business after suffering a career setback:

 The first thing to consider is if you have any hobbies that you would like to turn into a business.
 For this route to be worth taking, two primary elements are needed: